Leeds Metropolitan University2015 League Table Ranking 102

 - It has a lively and energetic venue that has been graced by legendary acts which have all helped lay the foundations of what is now one of Leeds’ most thriving and best loved music venues.

-- Leeds Met is currently ranked fifth in the country overall for student sport.
+- Leeds Met is currently ranked eighth in the country overall for student sport.

 - The University’s Headingley Campus boasts outstanding and extensive indoor and outdoor sporting facilities, covering around a third of the 90 acre estate, which provides excellent sporting opportunities, as well as space for academic and research activity.